 According to Treepodia, videos increase conversion rates across almost any industry.

 Videos also build trust and help educate visitors.

-Granted, most of these stats relate to movies on webpages.
-However, I’d image that they generate the same kind of engagement on popups too.
+Granted, most of these stats relate to movies on web pages.
+However, I’d imagine that they generate the same kind of engagement on popups too.

 Coupled with a strong headline and a call to action that pushes the person on a path to conversion, videos can help stop visitors who leave your website or get them to consider buying your product.